ItsAlanK/explore-hyrule/README.md

 ## Design Choices ##

 ### Layout ###
 The site is designed as a single continuous page, rather than dividing each section up as individual pages, allowing the user to scroll through each section without interuption.
-This is done as the purpose of the page is to guide users through the content revealing it in order rather than leaving it to the users.
-The user still has the ability to navigate through the sections or return the the beginning at all times using the navigation buttons.
+This is done as the purpose of the page is to guide users through the content revealing it in order rather than leaving it up to the users to jump.
+The user however, still does has the ability to navigate through the sections in their own way should they desire or return the the beginning at all times using the navigation buttons.

 ### Wireframes ###
 Following are links to mobile and desktop wireframes used to design the layout of the website.
 Tablet sizes will retain most of the layout of the desktop version with minor scaling changes to account for screen sizes.